-(Click HERE for a complete list of all published work.)
+(Click HERE for a list of published work.)

 I grew up in the Connecticut woods and wetlands, went to college in the Adirondacks, and got my Creative Writing MA in England, where I was born.
 I’ve lived in various places around the U.S., most recently the suburbs north of Atlanta.
-It wasn’t until 2010, visiting family in Los Angeles, that I first saw Joshua Tree, in the Mojave desert.
+It wasn’t until 2010 that I first saw Joshua Tree, in the Mojave desert.
 Immediately I knew: it was home.
 It looked like nothing I recognized but I knew.
 Everything about the high desert is beautiful to me, especially the wide open, blue sky and the silence.
 I find it simultaneously soothing and inspiring.
 I can breathe and think.

 I’ve had an assortment of jobs which haven’t added up to anything I’d call a career, but they have provided a lot of life experience and writing material: I taught at a group home for troubled children, I dispatched housekeepers in a busy hospital, and I worked in independent bookstores.
 For a while I ran my own tiny used bookstore in New York’s Hudson Valley.
 It was there that I found inspiration for what became Not On Fire, Only Dying (Twisted Road Publications, 2015), my debut novel.